crllect/Cryphr/README.md

  - Both UltraViolet and Dynamic proxies are setup and toggleable.
 ---
 ## TODO:
- - Settings tab, current WIP at the time of writing
  - Muiltiple tabs
- - Add rammerhead as an option
+ - Add rammerhead as a proxy option
- - Add DIP as an option
+ - Add DIP as a proxy option
  - Change how to open the window, E.G. Embed vs New Tab
+ - Tab Cloaking (Favicon and Title, along with some preset)
  - Add css for proxyConfig
+ - Add my game lib, and also add 3kh0 game lib.
+Might also have a ruffle embed built in.
+Depends if this gains any traction or not
  - On first open, make the user go to settings to add a theme, and add a breif tutorial on changing proxies and when to do so (Very Low priority)
 ---
 If you even moderately enjoy this, star this and follow my GitHub, I promise you wont regret it.